joshyorko/orchestrator_rpa/README.md

 # Orchestrator RPA

 The Orchestrator RPA Project is a platform that enables users to upload and manage massive tasks to be processed by automation robots (RPA).
-This tool addresses the problem of the need to perform repetitive and multiple tasks in systems that do not support the massive input of requests.
-Likewise, it integrates an orchestrator that intelligently assigns tasks to the robot with the fewest items under its responsibility.
+This tool addresses the problem of repetitive and multiple tasks in systems that do not support bulk input.
+It also integrates an orchestrator that intelligently assigns tasks to the robot with the fewest items under its responsibility.

 ## Problem Description

-Many companies face the challenge of performing repetitive tasks manually due to limitations in the systems they use.
-This project aims to solve this problem by allowing users to upload massive tasks in a CSV format, which are then efficiently processed by automation robots.
+Many companies face the challenge of performing repetitive tasks manually due to limitations in their systems.
+This project aims to solve this problem by allowing users to upload massive tasks in CSV format, which are then efficiently processed by automation robots.

 ## Key Features

-* User-friendly and responsive graphical interface for users.
+* User-friendly and responsive graphical interface.
 * User authentication for task uploading and management.
 * Ability to upload tasks with multiple items (e.g., phone numbers, account numbers).
 * API for robots to connect and make requests.